Itisfilipe/feature-requets-flask-app/README.md

 2. *Decoupled Backend*.
 We are looking for candidates with a strong understanding of the entire web application stack.
 Move beyond a stock template or the admin page from a CMS.
 Show off your understanding of how frameworks are put together and create at least a couple of methods that flex your intellectual muscle.
 The best projects will completely decouple the backend and the front end and communciate via API.

 3. *Test Suites with Continuous Integration*.
 Enterprise production requires rock solid stability.
-We are very test driven in our development processes and maintain a test suite of many thousands of tests for BriteCore.
+All code submitted into BriteCore repos must contain unit and regressions tests, so we favor candidates with experience writing quality tests.
 The best projects include a test suite hooked into a Continuous Integration platform like Jenkins or Travis CI.

 4. *Automated Deployment*.
 Speaking of deployment, the most valuable engineers understand how their code is deployed and utilize provisioners such as Salt Stack, Puppet, or Chef.
-The best projects integrated CI with a fully automated deploy to AWS, Heroku, or similar.
+The best projects integrated CI with a fully automated deployment to AWS, Digital Ocean, or similar.

 5. *Usable, Responsive Interface*.
 There are many accessible CSS frameworks out there such as Bootstrap.
-All modern web applications should be responsive and these frameworks make it very easy to create a responsive modern interface that adheres to established design principles and formats well on all devices.
+All modern web applications should be responsive and these frameworks make it very easy to create a modern interface that adheres to established design principles and formats well on all devices.

 6. *MVVM Frontend*.
 The modern web is highly interactive.
 Projects like Knockout.js and Angular make it very easy to deploy HTML bindings that interact with interface elements dependably and efficiently.